A. Here is a list that every employer must do in conducting an employee background check.

 3. Keep the Applicant Informed-This goes back to having your employees properly trained.
-If an employer is going to use the CORI system as its basis not to hire a perspective employee, state law in most jurisdictions requires that the employer provide a copy of the record, identify that part of the record that served as the basis for disqualification from employment, provide a copy of the employer's CORI policy, and provide information on how to correct an inaccurate CORI report.
+If an employer is going to use the CORI system as its basis not to hire a prospective employee, state law in most jurisdictions requires that the employer provides a copy of the record, identify that part of the record that served as the basis for disqualification from employment, provide a copy of the employer's CORI policy, and provide information on how to correct an inaccurate CORI report.

 4. Always case by case-Generally, an employer cannot institute a blanket ban on hiring individuals with criminal records.
-The employer should conduct an individualized assessment of whether to hire any applicant.
+The employer should conduct an individualized assessment of whether to hire an applicant.

 5. Keep the CORI confidential-These records must be kept confidentially and only disseminated if and when absolutely necessary.
 Records must be stored separately from other employment files in a secure location.
-Any electronic files created in connection with CORI reports musct be encrypted and password-protected at all times.
+Any electronic files created in connection with CORI reports must be encrypted and password-protected at all times.

 6. Interviews-If an employer is going to inquire verbally about an individual's CORI state law may restrict it to certain offenses.
 Make sure that you know the boundaries.

-7.Notice-Federal law requires that certain notices and disclosures be made if an employer uses a consumer reporting agency for the background check.
+7. The notice-federal law requires that certain notices and disclosures be made if an employer uses a consumer reporting agency for the background check.

-8. Get Authorization-You must get any and all perspective employees to provide authorization for an employer to get a CORI.
+8. Get Authorization-You must get any and all prospective employees to provide authorization for an employer to get a CORI.

-9. You may need a written policy- If you conduct at least five criminal background checks annually an employer must maintain written CORI policy that meets the state's minimum requirements.
+9. You may need a written policy- If you conduct at least five criminal background checks annually an employer must maintain a written CORI policy that meets the state's minimum requirements.

-If you have any further questions, please contact us at the Katz Law Group, P.C. at 508-836-5577.
+If you have any further questions, please contact us at the Katz Law Group, P.C. at 508-480-8202.